There are many reasons why you may want to throw away an old bed frame, but can you toss it in the trash and call it a day?

 There are different ways to go about this task.
 Let’s discuss them in order of increasing difficulty.

 The company that is delivering your new bed frame may be able to take it off your hands when they drop off the new one.
-They may sell it, throw it away or recycle it depending on your area.
+Depending on your area, they may sell it, throw it away, or recycle it.
 If you’re concerned about it, make sure that you ask before they take it.

-They will probably take it for free, but they may ask for a small fee.
+They will probably take it for free but may ask for a small fee.

-If this is not an option, you will have to get your hands dirty and do it all yourself.
-The best thing about this experience is the fact that you will be accomplishing everything on your own.
+If this is not an option, you must get your hands dirty and do it yourself.
+The best thing about this experience is that you will accomplish everything independently.